runonbitcoin/run-db/README.md

 Crawls the blockchain and indexes RUN state.

+Using Run-DB, you can self-host the State APIs that Run uses to work well.

-Use RUN-DB to:
+Use Run-DB to:
 - Operate a State Server to improve RUN performance by pre-loading jigs
 - Query balances, volume, history, and other information across many users and contracts
-- Blacklist individual transactions and their descendants
+- Blacklist individual transactions and their descendants in your app
 - Create your own local database of transactions your app uses

 ## Requirements